Drug information provided by: IBM Micromedex

 Dizziness, lightheadedness, or even fainting may occur when you get up suddenly from a lying or sitting position.
 Getting up slowly may help lessen this problem.
 Also, lying down for a while may relieve dizziness or lightheadedness.

 This medicine may cause nausea, vomiting, constipation, and diarrhea, so it is important to drink plenty of fluids.
+It may also cause stomach or bowel blockage.
 If you experience dizziness or lightheadedness, contact your doctor.
 These could be symptoms of dehydration (not enough water in your body).

 Bortezomib can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 It can also lower the number of platelets, which are necessary for proper blood clotting.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection or bleeding: